Why do you want to be an attorney?

 Which administrative office has been particularly helpful to you during your time at the College of Law?

-The Career Services Office and Student Affairs Office.
+The Career Services Office and the Office of Student Advancement.
 As someone who will probably practice out-of-state or join the military, I have very focused goals and the Career Services Office is always willing to provide the individual attention I'll need to make that happen.
-Student Affairs has also been invaluable during the bar application process.
+The Office of Student Advancement has also been invaluable during the bar application process.
 I never imagined that I would go to a school where the associate dean for student advancement picks up her phone on your first call just to ask a simple question.
 As far as I'm concerned, that is a completely unique experience to FSU.

 What is your favorite Tallahassee recommendation?